pixelami/hxjava-swt-externs/README.md

 Haxe 2.10 (and above) http://haxe.org/download
 hxjava (can be installed with 'haxelib install hxjava')

+**Limitiations**
+Currently these externs are generated from the SWT macosx-cocoa-x86_64 source.
+If I get the time I may generate externs for linux and windows too.
+If you want to generate externs for those platforms then you can try using this fork of **java-haxe-extern-creator** https://github.com/pixelami/java-haxe-extern-creator and download the SWT libs from eclipse.org (see link below).

 ###Usage

 Download the SWT lib from

 http://download.eclipse.org/eclipse/downloads/drops4/R-4.2-201206081400/download.php?dropFile=swt-4.2-cocoa-macosx-x86_64.zip